 You should expect confidentiality when working with a BCBA/IBA.
 Ask your prospective BCBA/IBA about their policies around confidentiality.
 Both BCBAs and IBAs are required to protect both your digital and paper-based information.
 They are also required to keep information for 7 years.
 The client is entitled to access any and all raw data, reports and other information collected at any point.

 Ethical and evidence-based treatments: consider asking a prospective clinician about some of their recent professional development activities.
 All BCBAs are required to complete at least 32 continuing education credits every 2 years.
 Four of these are to be ethics-related.
 CE providers are regulated by the BACB.
-Working with a BCBA means you can rest assured they have stayed current on some sort of professional growth and development.
+Working with a certified behavior analyst means you can rest assured they have stayed current on some sort of professional growth and development.
 BCBAs are obligated to provide ethical and evidence-based treatments.
-IBAs are expected to engage in professional mentorship for their first 2 year cycle and complete the follows CE credits in for their first and each subsequent 2-year cycle:
+IBAs are expected to engage in professional mentorship for their first 2 year cycle and complete the following CE credits in for their first and each subsequent 2-year cycle:

-Clinicians working within their scope of competence: Before working with a BCBA/IBA, don’t be afraid to ask about their education and experience.
+Clinicians working within their scope of competence: Before hiring a BCBA/IBA, don’t be afraid to ask about their education and experience.
 If it doesn’t seem to line up with what you and your family are looking for, consider another professional.
 While every BCBA/IBA has a basic scope of competence based on the Task List set out by the BACB, or the IBAO Required Educational Objectives, specialized areas require more training and supervision.

 You can expect that the BCBA/IBA you have hired should follow through on professional obligations.
 They might have clear guidelines in their contract about communication and scheduling.
 If you have concerns about follow-through, communicate your concerns as they are ethically obligated to follow through on professional commitments.